utkarshiitb/Inverse-Airfoil-Design/README.md

 3) Run linux_code.py
 4) Wait for the iterations  to complete
 5) After iterations are completed Airfoils and C*p* plots will automatically generate
-6) **Important** In order to again run the code delete **Modified.csv ModifiedCP.csv, n0009CP.csv and n0015Cp.csv** and put a new copy of Modified.csv now run the main code (Plots will be automatically replaced)
+6) **Important** In order to run the code again delete **Modified.csv, ModifiedCP.csv, n0009CP.csv and n0015CP.csv** and put a new copy of Modified.csv now run the main code (Plots will be automatically replaced)

 *Ignore the Warning for replacing modified.csv as by default it automatically replaces it*